adamsa09/alkalac/README.md

 ## Dashboard

-The web dashboard is hosted directly on the ESP32 microcontroller and written in JavaScript.
+The web dashboard is currently being hosted directly on the ESP32 microcontroller and written in JavaScript.
 It provides:

 - Live pH gauge
 - Table of latest pH data points
 - Table of latest dispense events
 - Historical pH chart
 - CSV download of pH data

+When out of prototype stage, this dashboard will be hosted elsewhere and contain a CRUD API that the ESP32 can hit.

 ---